rtdi/AppContainer/README.md

 If the tests are covering all normal and edge cases, a side effect of a code change will be uncovered early.

-If graphical user interfaces are involved, things get more complex.
-The automated tests must simulate the user input, either indirectly by calling the various widget methods or by recording user input and using that in tests.
-Software for that exists, too.

-A different kind of problem is when the application has states.
+When the application has states, things get more difficult.
 For example the user clicks on the _order_ button and one time the result is a new order being posted and another time an error message "product out of stock" is presented.
 Obviously the more states, the more cases must be tested.
 A tpyical database application with hundreds of tables is per definition a stateful application and it has lots of combinations to test.

+Because of that there are almost no tools that provide help to the developer.
+All must be built manually.

 The naive approach would use normal CI/CD pipeline.
 A test run simulates the complete cycle from instantiating the database, loading data into the tables and then run the tests.
-That is doable for tiny projects but generally speaking has the following issues.
+That is doable for tiny projects but generally speaking has the following issues:

 1. Deploying a large database application can take a long time, too long to be done at every code push.
 2. The sequence of the tests matter.
 Example: One test orders a product and the other modifies the inventory level.
 Within one test that would be fine, e.g. create an order then modify this order, but such dependencies occur even between different subject areas like in the provided example.